 Based on the numbers, Americans seem to love investing.
 About 55% own a stock, whether it’s through retirement accounts, mutual funds, or individual portfolios, a Gallup survey conducted in 2020 shows.
 Meanwhile, about 66% own real estate, according to government figures.

 But that doesn’t mean Americans always feel sure about what they’re doing.
 Investing is often complex and stressful, and it’s not like the basics concepts are thoroughly taught in school.
 According to an October 2020 survey , 55% of investors with no financial advisor felt “somewhat confident” that they had the best possible investment strategy, while another 25% were “not too confident.”

-A financial advisor can certainly give you guidance, but you should always have an idea of where your money is and whether it’s deployed in ways that align with their goals.
+A financial advisor can certainly give you guidance, but even individual investors at home should always have an idea of where their money is and whether it’s deployed in ways that align with their goals.

 What is a Diversified Portfolio?

 Portfolio diversification involves spreading your money across different asset classes—such as stocks, bonds, and real estate—rather than concentrating all of it in one area.
 It also involves diversifying how you allocate your money within each sector.